cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Test Procedure

-The test procedure will be the same as for P1CP1, except that Lincoln labs will be able to perturb multiple times for each perturbation (e.g., place/remove obstacle, set battery, fail/reinstate kinect)
+The test procedure will be the same as for P1CP1, except that Lincoln labs will be able to perturb multiple times for each perturbation (e.g., place/remove obstacle, set battery, fail/reinstate kinect).

+[runtime-automation]: https://github.mit.edu/brass/cmu-robotics/documents/images/cp3-runtime-automation.png "CP3 Runtime Automation"

 ## Interface to the Test Harness (API)